-Introduction
+1. Introduction

-One of the most important constructs of interest in marketing research is customer satisfaction because firms build a wide part of their competitive advantage on it (Goetsch and Davis, 2014); nevertheless, the concept is not directly observable, cannot be measured by a single item and, like many other relevant objects in the marketing field, it has to be measured through multi-item scales (Oliver and Sharpe, 2010).
+One of the most important constructs of interest in marketing research is customer satisfaction because firms build a wide part of their competitive advantage on it; nevertheless, the concept is multidimensional and not directly observable and, like many other relevant objects in the marketing field, it has to be measured through multi-item scales.

-Usually, this kind of scales are developed following traditional protocols and the statistical methodology outlined in the literature often does not explicitly take into account the actual nature of the variables involved.
+Usually, this kind of scales are developed following traditional protocols and the statistical methodology outlined in the literature often does not take explicitly into account the actual nature of the variables involved.
 For example, many of them are suited for metric variables while the observed variables are often ordinal.
-In this paper, we show how latent class analysis (McCutcheon, 1987) can improve the development and validation procedures of a multi-item scale with reference to a shopping good, that is a good characterized by a moderate purchase frequency, mid/high-level price and it is linked to the lifestyle of the customer who feels strong involvement and, as a consequence, evaluates goods belonging to this category more often than goods belonging to other categories (Bagozzi and Ruvio, 2011).
-In particular, latent class analysis considers explicitly both these aspects: the fact that the construct is complex and not directly observable and, in addition, the fact that customer satisfaction is usually measured with ordinal items.
+In this paper, we show how latent class analysis (McCutcheon, 1987) can improve the development and validation procedures of a measurement scale with reference to a shopping good, that is a good characterized by a moderate purchase frequency, mid/high-level price and it is linked to the lifestyle of the customer who feels strong involvement and, as a consequence, evaluate goods belonging to this category more often than the goods belonging to the others (Bagozzi & Ruvio, 2011).
+In particular, latent class analysis considers explicitly both these aspects, the fact that the construct is multidimensional and not directly observable and, in addition, the fact that customer satisfaction is usually measured with ordinal items.
 A previous work on this topic (Bassi, 2011) reveals that latent class analysis brings to different results from those obtained with the traditional protocol, when applied for assessing validity and reliability properties of a scale for measuring customer satisfaction with reference to an experiential good, like a movie seen at the cinema.
 Experiential goods distinguish themselves, compared to shopping goods, because they raise weak involvement in the customer even if both experience and shopping goods are characterized by emotional learning.
 Starting from this evidence, we want to study if such result can occur even when evaluating a multi-item scale related to a shopping good.
-The scale considered in this paper was designed to measure customer satisfaction with reference to a pair of branded jeans.
+The measurement scale considered in this paper was designed to measure customer satisfaction with reference to a pair of branded jeans.

 The paper is organized as follows.
-It starts with the description of the multi-item scale considered here; the following section reports the results obtained with the traditional protocols for validation and the third one is committed to results with the latent class approach.
-In this section, latent class models for evaluating scale's validity and reliability are estimated and outcomes of the analyses are reported.
+It starts with a brief description about products' classification followed by the description of the multi-item measurement scale considered here; the following section reports the results obtained following the traditional protocols for validation and the third one is committed to the latent class approach.
+In this section, latent class models for evaluating scale's validity and reliability will be shown as well as the outcomes of the analyses carried out with latent class models' support.
 The paper finishes with some concluding remarks.
-Two appendices contain to the complete questionnaire and the specification of latent class models.